AdaRoseCannon/webvr/bbc.md

 * Discuss how to solve for VR use cases that are difficult or impossible today on the Web.
 * Identify potential future standards and establish timelines to enable the Web to be a successful VR platform.

+What are my takeaways?

+The WebVr is currently focused around WebGL because WebGL was the path of least resistence to getting VR in the Web.

+It has been very successful in showing how the web can be used for VR and will remain the way of doing the most immersive scenes.

+But it has a downside that due to technical reasons it breaks off from the tradional web.

+It has a reliance on libraries and the content is often large to download.

+This is against the goals of the internet as it stands today of being light, fast and accessible to all.

+We now stand with two paths before us:

+1. To follow the immersive scenes, with increased fidelity and better audio and render speed.

+2. To enable VR to be a progressive enhancement to web as it stands today.

+Neither of these paths are incorrect and fortunately we can walk both at once.

+The push for immersive scenes - enabled by technologies like `Web Assembly` will bring us the metaverse of shared experiences.

+On the other hand

+By treating the VR Web as a new platform like the mobile was we can bring the Web's 25 years of History to a VR future.

+Bringing it forward and enhancing it with features only possible in VR.

+<script>window.setDynamicSlide(window.elByEl());</script>
 > ![VR Future](images/face5.jpg)
+>
+> ## *"If visual fidelity was all that mattered we would be watching blu-rays not Netflix"* -- Josh Carpenter

 ## Resources